 Creating 4000 Subnets from a /8 Prefix

 Some organizations need more subnets.
 For example, a small ISP requires 4000 subnets for its clients.
-Each client required an abundance of space in the host portion to create their own subnets.
+Each client required abundant space in the host portion to create their subnets.
 The network address 115.0.0.0/8 has a default subnet mask of 255.0.0.0 or /8 prefix.
 The /8 prefix means that there are 24 host bits available to borrow.

 To create subnets we must borrow bits from the host portion of the IP address from left to right with the first available host bit, we will borrow a single bit at a time until we reach the number of bits necessary to create 4000 subnets.
 We need to borrow 12 bits to create 4096 subnets.
 So, for borrowing 12 bits, we need 8 bits in the second octet and 4 extra bits from the third octet to borrow.

 There are numerous ways to find the address range of any sub-network.
-Here we will find the address range for any sub-network using the sub-network number.
-There are five steps to find the address ranges for any sub-network which is following
+We will find the address range for any sub-network using the sub-network number.
+There are five steps to find the address ranges for any sub-network:

 - Convert the network number into binary.